-- Rule 28.1: If a motion, or any other issue, involves only a dispute between the parties as to the law or any ultimate question of fact, and does not involve the underlying facts, counsel will consider entering into stipulations of fact or of testimony covering those matters. - Rule 28.2: Stipulations must be in writing, and will be prepared prior to trial. - Rule 28.3: Stipulations may be made for the limited purpose of obtaining a ruling on a motion or other pleading. - Rule 28.4: Written stipulations of fact must be marked as a "Prosecution Exhibit" or "Defense Exhibit" and, in a members trial, read to the members.
+- Rule 28.1: Counsel will attempt to narrow the issues to be litigated as much as possible by the use of stipulations of fact and testimony.
+If a motion, or any other issue, involves only a dispute between the parties as to the law or any ultimate question of fact, and does not involve the underlying facts, counsel will consider entering into stipulations of fact or of testimony covering those matters. - Rule 28.2: Stipulations must be in writing and prepared prior to trial. - Rule 28.3: Stipulations may be made for the limited purpose of obtaining a ruling on a motion or other pleading. - Rule 28.4: Written stipulations of fact must be marked as a "Prosecution Exhibit" or "Defense Exhibit" and, in a members trial, read to the members.
 Stipulations of fact may be taken into the deliberation room by the members like all other admitted evidence.
 Written stipulations of expected testimony will be marked as an "Appellate Exhibit" and, in a members' trial, read to the members.
 Stipulations of testimony may not be taken into the deliberation room.